bbhunter/10degres_hugo/content/posts/bugbounty-unonfficial-rules.md

 # Disclosure

 Disclosure is a good marketing move as it shows companies concern about security.
-It also helps to promote your program with the community.
+It also helps to promote programs with the community.
-As reports are one of the best resource for hackers to learn, as they get better from them, you can see that as good investment.
+As reports are one of the best resource for hackers to learn, as they get better from them, it can be seen as good investment.

 Sharable informations:
 - quantity of reports